 As the nation's leading kidney disease and dialysis patient advocacy organizations, we are contacting the Centers for Medicare and Medicaid Services (CMS) to provide input and guidance with regards to current Medicare policy and erythropoiesis-stimulating drugs (ESAs).
-With the inclusion of ESAs into the End Stage Renal Disease (ESRD) Program Prospective Payment System ("the bundle"), label changes made by the Food and Drug Administration (FDA), and the subsequent removal of the sub 10 g/dL hemoglobin measure from the Quality Incentive Program (QIP), there have been significant changes in ESA prescribing patterns.
+With the inclusion of ESAs into the End Stage Renal Disease (ESRD) Program Prospective Payment System (the bundle), label changes made by the Food and Drug Administration (FDA), and the subsequent removal of the sub 10 g/dL hemoglobin measure from the Quality Incentive Program (QIP), there is evidence that there have been substantive changes in ESA prescribing patterns.
 While it is true that reduced use of ESAs has generated a lower rate of ESA-related cardiovascular incidents, there is also growing evidence of adverse patient outcomes, primarily lower hemoglobin levels and increased reliance on blood transfusions.
-As CMS moves forward with the bundle rebasing process and updates to the QIP measures, we urge CMS to carefully consider patient quality of care with regards to ESA utilization and anemia management.
+As CMS moves forward with the bundle rebasing process and updates the ESRD Program QIP, we urge CMS to carefully consider patient quality of care with regards to ESA utilization and anemia management.